 The first step in the printed circuit board assembly is to apply solder paste to the board.
 A thing stencil made up of stainless steel is placed on the board.
 The stainless steel stencil is used so that the solder paste can be applied to specific parts on the board.
 These are the same parts where the electronic components will be attached to the end product. i.e. PCB.

 Type Of Solder Paste Used

-Like all other products , you need to perform quality control and inspection for the circuit board.
+Like all other products, you need to perform quality control and inspection for the circuit board.
 Once the board passes through the soldering process and the reflow process, you have to check the board for any problems.
-The quality inspection performed at this stage is very strict and if there are any errors then they usually get caught at this time.
+The quality inspection performed at this stage is very strict and if there are any errors, then they usually get caught at this time.
 There are many different methods to inspect the item.
-Three of the major quality control methods are manual inspection, automated inspection and X Ray inspection.
+Three of the major quality control methods are manual inspection, automated inspection, and X-Ray inspection.
 The inspection methods can vary with different manufacturers however these are three of the most common methods that most of the manufacturers use.
-Sometimes the manufactures use a collection of these methods or to optimize their quality control, they use all methods to check the product for any errors.
+Sometimes the manufacturers use a collection of these methods or to optimize their quality control, they use all methods to check the product for any errors.

 We have already talked about the surface mount components.
 At this stage, the Thru-Hole components are added to the board.
 Different circuit boards required different types of components.
 If your board requires thru-hole components then they will be added at this stage after the initial quality control.

-In the old days the printed circuit board assembly was done in a manual way.
+In the old days, the printed circuit board assembly was done in a manual way.
 From start to end every step was done by humans.
-However with time the machines took over the assembly process.
+However, with time the machines took over the assembly process.
 Humans could work in an efficient and effective manner but they used to get tired after a little while.
 Working with such small components made people tired and made their eyes hurt.
-The thing about using automated machine is that they are efficient and they don?t get tired.
-Automation has remarkable boosted the productivity of printed circuit board assembly.
+The thing about using automated machines is that they are efficient and they don’t get tired.
+Automation has remarkably boosted the productivity of the printed circuit board assembly.